yotiosoft/dptran-cpp/README.md

 ### Displays the number of characters remaining to be translated

+You can view the number of remaining characters that can be translated by DeepL API.
+DeepL API's free plan allows you to translate up to 500,000 characters per month.

 ```bash
 $ dptran -r
 Character count:		16965
 Character limit (per month):	500000
 ```

-You can view the number of remaining characters that can be translated by DeepL API.
-DeepL API's free plan allows you to translate up to 500,000 characters per month.

 ## Change default target language

 It is set to Japanese (JA) by default.
 You can change it with ``-s default_lang``.
-For example, to change it to English (EN), do the following:
+For example, to change it to English (EN), run the following:

 ```bash
 $ dptran -s default_lang EN